-Esthetics Facials: 72 258/258 330 packs and m cleansing, scientific manipulations, asks. including defacials and slead to stand the use of all electrical modalities, rma lights and electrical apparatus, for kin care purposes.
-However, machines roducing an electrical current shall not smulate so as to contract, or for the ontracting, the muscles of the body or chemical skin peels, packs, masks and ning shall emphasize that only the non-most layers of facial skin, known as s, may be removed, and only for the eautification.
-All practical operations ormed in accordance with Section 992 in peeling.
-ND LASH AND BROW (50 total hours required) 24 52/26 50 Hair Removal, Lash After completing this with the following te perming eyelashes are any person and inclute the body of any person sugaring, nonprescripuse of devices and approximate except by the use of 1 commonly known as and Brow Beautification: s course, students will become familiar chniques and procedures: tinting and and brows and applying eyelashes to des removing superfluous hair from on by use of depilatories, tweezers, ption chemicals, or waxing, or by the opliances of any kind of description, asers or light waves, which are 24 52/26 50 Total Clock Hours 284 316 600
+Esthetics Facials: 72 258/258 330 a.
+Manual Shall include cleansing, scientific manipulations, packs and masks. b.
+Electrical Shall include the use of all electrical modalities, including derma lights and electrical apparatus, for facials and skin care purposes.
+However, machines capable of producing an electrical current shall not be used to stimulate so as to contract, or for the purpose of contracting, the muscles of the body or face. c.
+Chemical Shall include chemical skin peels, packs, masks and scrubs.
+Training shall emphasize that only the non-living, upper most layers of facial skin, known as the epidermis, may be removed, and only for the purpose of beautification.
+All practical operations must be performed in accordance with Section 992 regarding skin peeling.
+HAIR REMOVAL AND LASH AND BROW BEAUTIFICATION (50 total hours required) 24 52/26 50 Hair Removal, Lash and Brow Beautification: After completing this course, students will become familiar with the following techniques and procedures: tinting and perming eyelashes and brows and applying eyelashes to any person and includes removing superfluous hair from the body of any person by use of depilatories, tweezers, sugaring, nonprescription chemicals, or waxing, or by the use of devices and appliances of any kind of description, except by the use of lasers or light waves, which are commonly known as rays.
+24 52/26 50 Total Clock Hours 284 316 600